How to Forgive Someone and Stop Holding on to Painful Things

 This isn’t a new concept.
 Since the beginning of time, humans have hurt one another.
 But we all have a choice: we can keep holding on to the grudge we’ve been carrying—that self-justified anger that weighs us down and keeps a detailed list of how the other person has wronged us—or we can let it go, moving our pride aside and deciding the relationship is worth fighting for by extending our forgiveness.

 Here’s the deal: Holding on to a grudge is kind of like holding on to a cactus.
-Hang with me on this.
 It keeps others away from you and it keeps pain inside of you.
 It doesn’t matter if someone else handed you the cactus.
 It’s your responsibility to put it down.
+Here are some steps to start forgiving.

 In Ephesians 4, Paul tells the Church to lay aside all bitter words, temper tantrums, revenge, profanity, and insults.
 Instead, we should speak kind and loving words to one another.
 Why?
 Because God has graciously forgiven us.